 Here is a deceptively simple painting which I had not at all appreciated until the other day when I saw it suddenly hiding behind more glamorous-looking images on my desktop.

 It has a layered feeling almost like wedding cake.
-And it feels flat which also appeals to me.
+And it feels flat like run through a roller which also appeals to me.

-Despite being done on a windy swept beach in front of the sea it almost feels like it could have been made on a large table in a studio by a long squeegee full of pre-mixed colours.
+Despite being done on a wind-swept beach in front of the sea it almost feels like it could have been made on a large table in a studio with a long squeegee full of pre-mixed colours but despite that there seems to be volume in it.

-I see that by turning out so many of these small studies on an almost daily basis, usually even two or three at a time most days, I might almost imagine myself as a kind of sperm donor for small walls.
+And so I see that by turning out so many of these small studies, sometimes even two or three at a time most days, I sudenly had the outlandish picture of myself as as a kind of sperm donor for small walls all over the Western world.

-Maybe even like one does to make babies, cranking out so many different little lives into the world by spreading one's seed (though no wanking please! heavens!) because this too, is also a service of sorts, though for all the barren walls, everywhere across the globe.
+Maybe even like one does to make babies, I am cranking out so many different little lives into the world by spreading seeds (though no wanking please! heavens!) because this too in a twisted line of thinking, is also a service of sorts, though for barren walls everywhere across the globe.

 And of these small studies, some will live long lives, while others, deemed unworthy, will die shortly, painted over with yet more paint to begin again.

-Yet still others, will thrive in homes much loved and looked after in spite of divorces and deaths while others will spend the rest of their lives entangled in cobwebs and some will hang at the end of a rope.
+But still others, will thrive in homes much loved and looked after in spite of divorces and deaths, while others will spend the rest of their lives entangled in cobwebs in attics and basements, others will go up in flames and a few will still tragically hang at the end of a rope somewhere.

-And some will be loved sentimentally, accepted in spite of their flaws, while others will also be loved but with admiration, and a critical, reverent set of eyes.
+Some will be loved sentimentally, accepted in spite of their flaws, while others will also be loved but with a certain admiration, and a critical, reverent set of eyes.

-All this reminds me of Tolstoy in his first line of Anna Karenina, "Happy families are all alike; every unhappy family is unhappy in its own way."
+Like Tolstoy says in the first line of Anna Karenina, “Happy families are all alike; every unhappy family is unhappy in its own way.”

 No comments: